tj/consolidate.js/Readme.md

 ## API

-  All templates supported by this library may be rendered using the signature `(path[, locals], callback)` as shown here:
+  All templates supported by this library may be rendered using the signature `(path[, locals], callback)` as shown below, which happens to be the signature that Express 3.x supports so any of these engines may be used within Express.

 ```js
 var cons = require('consolidate');